flot/flot/CONTRIBUTING.md

 #### Comments ####

+Use [jsDoc](http://usejsdoc.org) comments for all file and function headers.
-Use // for all comments except the header at the top of a file or inline include.
+Use // for all inline and block comments, regardless of length.

 All // comment blocks should have an empty line above *and* below them.
 For
 example: